top of page

 2. Participation and Credentials

-1. All bona fide members of the Alliance shall compose the General Assembly.
+1. All bona fide members of the Alliance shall compose the International Assembly.

 2. Each member organization may be represented by two (2) to five (5) delegates inclusive of one (1) voting delegate.
-Each delegate shall bear the credentials of her organization.
+Each delegate shall bear the credentials of their organization.

-3. Each Associate Member shall be represented by one (1) or two (2) delegates who shall bear the credentials of her institution or organization.
+3. Each Associate Member shall be represented by one (1) or two (2) delegates who shall bear the credentials of their institution or organization.

-4. Individual Members may attend the General Assembly.
+4. Individual Members may attend the International Assembly.

-5. The General Assembly reserves the right to refuse credentials that in its opinion are not authentic and thereby refuse to accept its bearer(s) as delegate(s).
+5. The International Assembly reserves the right to refuse credentials that in its opinion are not authentic and thereby refuse to accept its bearer(s) as delegate(s).

 Section 3.
 Assembly